 If no qualified students apply or are available for a particular position, the selection committee or department head may decide to reopen the application process for the position.
-Generally, the same application process described earlier in this section will be repeated.
+Generally, the same application process described earlier in this section and appointment/reappointment process described here will be repeated.
 However, the department reserves the right to proceed to fill the position as it would an emergency appointment (described in Section 3.0).